Cassadee Pope: 2022–present: Return to pop-punk and Hereditary

 "Pop and rock music is such a staple in my creativity so to fully return back that genre feels special and like coming back home."

 Her new single "People That I Love Leave" was released on April 14, 2023.
-On June 10, 2023, Pope performed the National Anthem at Game 4 of the 2023 Stanley Cup Finals.
+On June 10, 2023, Pope performed the National Anthem at Game 4 of the 2023 Stanley Cup Final.
 Pope released another single "Almost There" in July 2023.
 The song was inspired by her boyfriend Sam Palladio.

 On October 13, 2023, Pope released a re-recording of "Wasting All These Tears", changing the style of the song from country to pop-punk, and marking the 10-year anniversary of the song's original 2013 release.
 The third single from her first full-length pop-punk project, "Eye Contact", was released in March 2024.

 In February 2024, Pope revealed on an interview with Rolling Stone explaining her decision to leave country music and that part of the reason was due to the racist and sexist politics that were associated with the genre.
 In May 2024, she announced the upcoming release of her fourth studio album, Hereditary, and released its fourth single, "Three of Us".